OART are hiring!

 River restoration work at Knepp Estate

 Over the coming 8-12 months we have a wide range of activities across both rivers which we want to use to reinvigorate the task force to help with in-channel restoration projects and to help with management of the riparian habitat.
-The first of these activities is to be held at the Knepp Estate on the River Adur on 26th & 27th March.
-Joined by Sussex Wildlife Trust and the Wild Trout Trust we are looking at creating in-channel enhancements for the re-meandered section of the River as it flows through the estate.
-This can be quite a physical activity and would involved some time in the channel fixing log deflectors and berms into the channel.
-In addition we will be moving trees from within the estate to the river banks to provide some shade and shelter through this currently barren stretch.
-The days will run from 10am to 4pm so if you you want to come and join us please bring some lunch!
+The first of these activities was held at the Knepp Estate on the River Adur on 26th & 27th March.
+Joined by Sussex Wildlife Trust and the Wild Trout Trust we created in-channel enhancements for the re-meandered section of the River as it flows through the estate.
+This was a physical activity and involved some time in the channel fixing log deflectors and berms into the channel.
+In addition we moved trees from within the estate to the river banks to provide some shade and shelter through this currently barren stretch.

 Lewes Water Fair